 Well, is not as easy as it sounds.
-You still need to find the right products to promote and you still need to test if your readers and community are willing to pay money to buy the products you will suggest.
+You still need to find the right products to promote, and you still need to test if your readers and community are willing to pay money to buy the products you suggest.

 Some things to know before getting into affiliate marketing:

-- Don’t promote products or services you don’t’ personally use.
+- Don’t promote products or services you don’t personally use.
 You don’t want to lose your user’s trust.
-Only promote products that you know from personal experience that will help your readers.
+Only promote products you know from personal experience that will help your readers.

-- Google does not like websites or web pages that their sole purpose is to make money from affiliate links.
+- Google does not like websites or web pages whose sole purpose is to make money from affiliate marketing.
 Your website should provide real value to the user, without being too promotional.

 - Don’t overdo it.
-It’s ok to suggest products in your blog’s content but don’t do it all the time.
+It’s okay to suggest products in your blog’s content, but not always.
 Good affiliate marketers don’t promote products all the time.
 They first provide value to their readers and then suggest products.

-Blogging for money is not a theoretical concept.
-Thousands of bloggers are making money through their blogs either by selling ad space, their own products/services or through affiliate marketing.
+Thousands of bloggers are making money through their blogs either by selling ad space, their own products/services, or through affiliate marketing.

 All these successful bloggers have some things in common: